How Can I Prevent Work From Negatively Affecting My Personal Life?

 We all live in a reality of work being more and more demanding of our time.
 It is not uncommon for many of the professionals I see in my practice to work 12 plus hours a day and then being on call the rest of the time.

-Many of my couples complain about their partner having to take calls and work on vacations.
+During my therapy sessions with couples, many complain about their partner having to take calls and work on vacations.
 There are some professions that are worse than others in this respect.

 There are no easy solutions for this.
 Many workplaces simply will not tolerate any push back from employees on this issue.
 I think the most important issue is to take a wide view of this and decide what is important.

 Sometimes, it is understood that for a period of time, especially starting out, it is inevitable that you have to just work and put your personal life on the shelf or have an understanding with your partner about the inevitability of such a work/life imbalance for some time.

 However, if a personal relationship and personal life are of value, it is critical to not allow this to go on indefinitely and not buy into a completely work-driven lifestyle.
 This is unhealthy and destructive to all relationships in one’s life.

 The idea is that either this is a time-limited situation or that a different career path may have to be considered.
 There are no easy answers to this.